IBM/cloudant-kafka-connector/README.md

 ## Configuration

+The Cloudant Kafka connector is designed to be used with Kafka Connect API 3.x.

-The Cloudant Kafka connector can be configured in standalone or distributed mode according to the [Kafka Connector documentation](http://docs.confluent.io/3.0.1/connect/userguide.html#configuring-connectors).
+The Cloudant Kafka connector can be configured in standalone or distributed mode according to the [Kafka Connector documentation](https://kafka.apache.org/documentation.html#connect_configuring).
 At a minimum it is necessary to configure:

 1. `bootstrap.servers`
 2. If using a standalone worker `offset.storage.file.filename`.